michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 This temporary workaround allows 'pyenv-virtualenv' for Windows to operate without problems for the upcoming Beta test.

 A pull request on GitHub for 'pyenv' for Windows is set.
-After the maintainer of 'pyenv' for Windows with curtesy answers this pull request with a new version, an upgrade for 'pyenv-virtualenv' for Windows is planned.
+After the supervisor of 'pyenv' for Windows with curtesy answers this pull request with a new version, an upgrade for 'pyenv-virtualenv' for Windows is planned.
 That future upgrade will not include a workaround anymore.

 [![quick_reference](https://img.shields.io/badge/&#8594;-Quick%20Reference-20A040)](#quick_reference)
 [![contents](https://img.shields.io/badge/&#8594;-Contents-4060E0)](#table_of_contents)

 ### Patch Details <a name="patch_for_pyenv_details"></a>

+The actual workaround redirection uses the PATH environment variable to redirect the 'pyenv' command to the 'pyenv-virtualenv' for Windows 'shims' folder, file 'pyenv.bat' (patched version).

+You are recommended to compare the original and patched files e.g. using Notepad++ with 'Compare' plugin to make all changes visible.

 The first change (near the beginning of the script), is only part of the current workaround to make 'pyenv-virtualenv' for Windows operable.

 It avoids problems if something could be wrong with 'pyenv' for Windows.

-In addition, it makes the script independent of its location in the '%PYENV_ROOT%' folder tree:
+In addition, it makes the script independent of its location within the '%PYENV_ROOT%' directory tree:
 ~~~{.cmd}
 @echo off
 setlocal